 This is an introductory course designed for students who have had little or no recent formal instruction in Spanish.
 Upon successful completion of this course students are able to ask and answer questions in the present tense and understand and carry on simple conversations on familiar topics.
 This course is conducted primarily in Spanish.
-Students will be assigned ten hours per week of homework including one mandatory hour in the Learning Center (TLC 1613).
-All students must pass the required departmental Spanish exit exam to receive credit for the course.

-2 Elementary Spanish II (5) UC:CSU (CAN SPAN 4) (SPANISH 1+2=CAN SPAN SEQ A) Lecture 5 hours.
+Elementary Spanish II (5) UC:CSU (CAN SPAN 4) (SPANISH 1+2=CAN SPAN SEQ A)

 Prerequisite: Spanish 1 with a grade of "C" or better, or equivalent high school preparation, or the appropriate skill level demonstrated in Spanish 1 by a successful score on the CAPE (Computer Assisted Placement Exam).

 Recommended: Concurrent enrollment in Spanish 101.
 Students with previous knowledge of Spanish should enroll in a higher level.
 Heritage speakers should enroll in Spanish 4, 5, or 6.

-Upon entering this class student should be able to ask and answer questions in the present tense and understand and carry on simple conversations on familiar subjects.
-In this class students will learn to ask and answer questions in past tenses (including preterit and imperfect), give commands, use present subjunctive, and be able to understand more complex conversations and speak and write with greater accuracy and detail.
-Proficiency in listening, speaking, reading, writing, and the culture of Spanish-speaking countries is evaluated.
-Students will be assigned ten hours per week of homework including one mandatory hour in the Learning Center (TLC 1613).
-All students must pass the required departmental exit exam to receive credit for the course.
+In this class students will learn to ask and answer questions in past tenses (including the preterit and imperfect), give commands, use present subjunctive, and be able to understand more complex conversations, speak and write with greater accuracy and detail.
+Proficiency in listening, speaking, reading, writing and the culture of Spanish-speaking countries is evaluated.
+Heritage speakers should enroll in Spanish 4, 5 or 6.